-- 14. Thus in any practical implementation, the skilled person would have to access the data from the different applications using the respective APIs.
+- 15. Thus in any practical implementation, the skilled person would have to access the data from the different applications using the respective APIs.
 It is the programmer's job to integrate the data provided by the APIs into the data structures of his own program; he is not bound to any particular data structure and indeed must design some structure to be able to use the data at all.
 For a single program designed to be used with different database products, it is self evident that there can only be one such structure and that this would be different from at least some of the product's own internal structures.
-Thus, in the Board's view as soon as the data has been extracted via the API and stored in the data structure of the synchronising program it is already in a "universal" format in the sense that this format must accommodate, or be extensible to accommodate, all of the data items that may be present in the systems to be synchronised. - 15.
-In the Board's view, all the features of the first and second data synchronisers of claim 1 follow immediately from this inevitable use of a common data structure in the synchroniser program.
-The difference engine would calculate differences using data in this format and the second data synchroniser would perform the inverse operation. - 16.
-The representative argued that in D5 the difference operation was taken at the level of the structure of the tables and so there was no need or suggestion to convert to a universal format first.
-However, in the Board's view, a dogged attempt to stick with the concept of tables does not take full account of the disclosure of D5 or the skilled person's common general knowledge as explained above.
-In particular, once the decision has been taken to represent the data (i.e. the tables) as objects, the argument must be translated to mean that the difference operation must be taken at the level of the objects.
-However, as pointed out above it is not practical to consider operating directly on the objects of each database application because these are not generally available to the programmer of a third party system; the APIs are used to access the data.
+Thus, in the Board's view as soon as the data has been extracted via the API and stored in the data structure of the synchronising program it is already in a "universal" format in the sense that this format must accommodate, or be extensible to accommodate, all of the data items that may be present in the systems to be synchronised. - 16.
+In the Board's view, the remainder of the features of claim 1 follow immediately from this inevitable use of a common data structure in the synchroniser program.
+The methods that use the APIs to extract the data would form an "application interface".
+The object used to store the "before-image" would be an "application object store" storing data in the "universal" data format, i.e. the format defined by the program object's representation of the data.
+The difference engine would calculate differences between the output of the application interface and the copy in the application object store.
+These differences would still be in the "universal" format and would most obviously be sent to the server in this format.